silverstripe-droptables/silverstripe-installer/ssexpress/docs/en/webmaster.md

 We recommend creating a new template for each site you build.
 The `ssexpress` template supplied with the tarball is a good baseline to start from - you can just copy it to a new folder so you won't overwrite it on upgrade.

+### From source

-If you want to work from source it's recommended that you edit the SCSS instead of the CSS directly, and use Compass to compile the SCSS.
-This is done by running `compass watch -e production` in the `themes/ssexpress` directory.
-This will require that you've got the module_bootstrap theme present (you may not if you've installed from source and ommitted it) as the SCSS files in the ssexpress modules depend on it.
+If you want to work from source it's recommended that you edit the SCSS instead of the CSS directly, and use the Compass framework to compile the SCSS.
+Once you've installed Compass from [http://compass-style.org/install/](http://compass-style.org/install/) you can start the automatic compilation process by running `compass watch -e production` in the `themes/ssexpress` directory.
+This will require that you've got module_bootstrap present in your themes directory (you may not if you've installed from source and omitted it) as the SCSS files in the ssexpress theme depend on it.

 ## Working with the code